First wine producer in Quebec

 At the beginning of the 2010s we introduce the cider market by launching the first cider in can in the Quebec market.

-Today, we are 300 employees in 7 warehouses across Quebec, distributing in more than 6000 stores.
+Today, we are more than 400 employees in 7 warehouses across Quebec, distributing in more than 6000 stores.
 Since its foundation, the history of Geloso is one of passion, devotion and constant growth.